huggingface/tokenizers/README.md

     </a>
 </p>

+# Key Feature
+This fork adds the Append normalization to the library.

 Provides an implementation of today's most used tokenizers, with a focus on performance and versatility.

 ## Main features: